-With such a high financial investment at stake, it is important to understand what risks your home may be exposed to, and how those risks may affect the cost or scope of your homeowners insurance policy.
-A homeowners insurance premium is affected by a lot of factors, some of which include:
+With such a high financial investment at stake, it is important to understand what risks your home may be exposed to and how those risks may affect the cost or scope of your homeowners insurance policy.
+A homeowners insurance premium is affected by numerous factors which include:

 - Roof condition